-You can pick up objects on the floor by rolling over them.
+You can pick up objects on the floor by moving over them.
 The inventory at the bottom of the screen displays the list of items in your possession.
-At the beginning of a new game, you will be equipped with nothing but two spare marbles.
-The following picture shows an inventory containing a shovel, a piece of paper, two bars of dynamite, your extra lives, and an umbrella:
+At the beginning of a new game you will be equipped with nothing but two spare marbles.
+The following picture shows an inventory containing a shovel, a piece of paper, two bars of dynamite, your extra lifes, and an umbrella:

-You can activate the leftmost object by pressing the left mouse button: It will either drop to the floor or perform some action.
+The leftmost object can be activated by pressing the left mouse button: It will either drop to the floor or perform some action.
 Dynamite, for example, starts to burn when you drop it, and springs make your marble jump.
-Press the right mouse button or use the mouse wheel to reorder the objects in your inventory.
+Press the right mouse button or use the mouse wheel to reorder the objects in the inventory.